Interleukin 10: Gene and protein structure

-The IL-10 protein is a homodimer; each of its subunits is 178-amino-acid long.
+The IL-10 protein is a homodimer; each of its subunits is 178 amino acids long.

 IL-10 is classified as a class-2 cytokine, a set of cytokines including IL-19, IL-20, IL-22, IL-24 (Mda-7), IL-26 and interferons type-I (IFN-alpha, -beta, -epsilon, -kappa, -omega), type-II (IFN-gamma) and type-III (IFN-lambda, including IL-28A, IL-28B, IL-29, and IFNL4).

 Expression and synthesis

 In humans, IL-10 is encoded by the IL10 gene, which is located on chromosome 1 and comprises five exons, and is primarily produced by monocytes and, to a lesser extent, lymphocytes, namely type-II T helper cells (T_{H}2), mast cells, CD4^{+}CD25^{+}Foxp3^{+} regulatory T cells, and in a certain subset of activated T cells and B cells.
 IL-10 can be produced by monocytes upon PD-1 triggering in these cells.
 IL-10 upregulation is also mediated by GPCRs, such as beta-2 adrenergic and type 2 cannabinoid receptors.
 The expression of IL-10 is minimal in unstimulated tissues and seems to require triggering by commensal or pathogenic flora.
 IL-10 expression is tightly regulated at the transcriptional and post-transcriptional level.
 Extensive IL-10 locus remodeling is observed in monocytes upon stimulation of TLR or Fc receptor pathways.
 IL-10 induction involves ERK1/2, p38 and NF-κB signalling and transcriptional activation via promoter binding of the transcription factors NF-κB and AP-1.
+IL-10 transcription may be further potentiated by STAT3 binding to a distal enhancer within the IL10 locus that overlaps a SNP rs3024505 associated with autoimmune diseases.
 IL-10 may autoregulate its expression via a negative feed-back loop involving autocrine stimulation of the IL-10 receptor and inhibition of the p38 signaling pathway.
 Additionally, IL-10 expression is extensively regulated at the post-transcriptional level, which may involve control of mRNA stability via AU-rich elements and by microRNAs such as let-7 or miR-106.